 What am I allowed to bring with me to the test?
 In general, make sure you have several #2 pencils (not mechanical), an eraser, and a blue or black pen.
 As temperature can vary, please dress in layers to keep you comfortable during the exam.
 Check with your AP teacher for suggested items you might need such as a calculator in math and science classes.
 Specific exam information for each course, such as calculators you might be allowed to have, can be found here: https://apstudent.collegeboard.org/takingtheexam/exam-policies/exam-day-policies

 Can I have my cell phone with me on the day of my test?
-No. Leave your cell phone in your locker.
-You will not be able to use it, and it might result in an irregularity on test day; this could include your score being invalidated.
+No. Leave your cell phone.
+You will not be able to use it and it might result in an irregularity on test day; this could include your score being invalidated.

 What else should I leave at home or in my locker?
 Students should not have any of the following with them on test day:

 - Electronic devices – iPods, MP3 players, digital cameras, cell phones